fANZYo/my-portfolio/README.md

   * **React**:
   Even though the website won't have much re-rendering it will be good practice.
   * **Express**:
-  For API calls on the projects page and blogpost page as well as a small CMS.
+  For API calls on the projects page and blogpost page as well as a small custom CMS.

-## Sass
-Using Sass via node-sass-chokidar as recommended by create-react-app.

 ## Scripts
   * `npm start`: Will start the development server as well as `node-sass-chokidar --watch --recursive`.